Proudly serving Kentucky including Lexington, Frankfort & Nearby

 After the expansion joints are cut, they will be filled with a resilient foam backer rod.
 This rod will expand and contract naturally with concrete movement.

-Polyurethane sealant will be applied over the backer rod which will prevent sand, gravel, and other debris from entering the crack in the future.
+Polyurethane sealant will be applied over the backer rod which will prevent sand, gravel and other debris from entering the crack in the future.
 This ensures the proper functionality of the expansion joint as well.

-Creating the hole in the garage slab floor during the wall anchor installation in Wilmore.
+Creating the hole in the garage slab floor during the wall anchor installation in Mount Sterling.

 Creating Access Points In The Garage Slab